sergrt/CameraAiDetector/README.md

 - Allow users to get instant shots from camera
 - List all recorded videos - with or without previews, optionally filtered by time depth
 - Allow users to download particular video
+- Allow to use OpenCV DNN (with or without CUDA support) or CodeProject AI (https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way)

 ## Telegram bot commands
 - `/start` - start using bot - main menu